top of page

 Picture

-Natural and familiar in speech.
+Natural and familiar

-Referring to digital files or web graphics
+Digital files or web uploads

 Image

-Covers all digital visual formats.
+Covers all digital visual formats

-Discussing camera work or artistic photography
+Camera work or photography

 Photo